aeftimia/kahler/README.md

 ```

 ##Random Meshes
 Random meshes automatically embed vertices on the unit N-cube.
-The coordinates of these vertices are returned as seen below:
+The coordinates of these vertices are returned as shown below:

 ```python
 simplices, vertices, stitches = kahler.random_mesh(150, 3, [0,2])
 ```

-#Creating a Simplicial Complex:
+#Creating a Simplicial Complex

 Simplicial complexes are created with the SimplicialComplex class.
 It can be initialized as follows: